THE COMMONWEALTH OF MASSACHUSETTS

 Honorable Daniel J. Klubock

 Barbara Morgan Fauth, Esquire, has served as the Commission's Executive Director since 1987.
 Gillian E. Pearson joined the staff as Staff Attorney 1988 and has served as Supervising Staff Attorney since 1999, when N. Roland Savage and Matthew W. MacAvoy joined the staff as Staff Attorneys.
 Mark Signore has served as Executive Assistant since 1996.
-Alice K. Carli has served as Administrative Secretary since 1988.
+Alice K. Carli, having served as Administrative Secretary since 1988, retired in 2000, and Darlene Graves joined the staff.

 The Commission generally meets monthly, on the second Tuesday of the month.
-The Commission met eleven times in 1999.
+The Commission met ten times in 2000.

 Massachusetts General Laws c.211C,